Qudosoft/SAMMCharts/Readme.md

 Thanks to the contributors of SAMM and its materials which are licensed under the Creative Commons Attribution-Share Alike 3.0 License (http://creativecommons.org/licenses/by-sa/3.0/).

 # Authors
 This library was developed by Alexander v.
-Buchholtz at [Qudosoft GmbH &amp; Co.
-KG](http://www.qudosoft.de)
+Buchholtz at [Qudosoft](http://www.qudosoft.de)

 # License
 Copyright 2015 Qudosoft GmbH &amp; Co.
 KG